 Before moving to Lappeenranta or Lahti, it is also good to notify the post office.
 Then you will automatically get your mail to you to your new address.

-Freshman weeks start on August 24, 2020.
-During them, you will learn about school practices, other students, and student life.
+During fresher weeks, you will learn about school practices, other students, and student life.
 You will also make your course selection for the first period with the help of your tutor.
-You should come to freshman weeks with an open mind and take an active part in the events.
+You should come to fresher weeks with an open mind and take an active part in the events.
 This is the easiest way to get involved in student life and get to know your future class mates.

 Beginning of the studies